rabbitmq/rabbitmq-website/site/monitoring.md

 This section covers several examples of node health check.
 They are organised in stages.
 Higher stages perform more comprehensive and opinionated checks.
 Such checks will have a higher probability of false positives.
-Some stages have dedicated RabbitMQ CLI tool commands, other scan involve extra tools.
+Some stages have dedicated RabbitMQ CLI tool commands, others can involve extra tools.

 While the health checks are ordered, a higher number does not mean a check is "better".